mad-lab-fau/gaitmap/docs/source/development/development_guide.md

 #### Trouble Shooting
 If you encounter any issues with the PyCharm interpreter, i.e., submodules are not found, this might help:
 1. Delete the `.idea` folder in the project root and restart PyCharm.
-2. Delete the gaitmap poetry environment and reinstall with `poetry install --all-extras`.
+2. Delete the gaitmap `.venv` and reinstall with `uv sync --group dev --all-extras`.

 ### Jupyter Lab/Notebooks